ros-industrial/industrial_training/gh_pages/_source/demo3/Introduction-to-trajopt.md

 ## Basic Usage

 The typical workflow of using Trajopt for pathplanning is as follows.
-1) Create a ProblemConstructionInfo.
+1) Create a ProblemConstructionInfo (pci).
 This can either be loaded from a json file or generated directly in C++.
 This contains information about the costs/constraints desired, the robot, and the planning environment.
 2) Convert ProblemConstructionInfo to a TrajOptProb using ConstructProblem.
 This constructs the optimization into a standardized format used by the optimizers.
 3) Optimize.
 The optimizer will optimize a `num_timesteps x num_joints + 1` matrix to minimize the costs and constraints.
 Each column represents a joint with the exception of the last one which is time.

+The next sections will cover some of the important parts of setting up a TrajOpt problem.

 ### 1. Basic Info

-Basic information for the planner
+The basic_info section of the pci contains (as you might expect) basic information for the planner.

 * ***[int] n_steps***:
         The number of trajectory states (timesteps) to be used in the planning of the trajectory.

 * ***[string] manip***:
         The name of the manipulator of the robot to plan for.

+* ***[string] robot (optional)***:
+    TODO

 * ***[bool] start_fixed***:
         Whether to force the first trajectory state to exactly equal the first state given in the init info.

-* ***[string] robot (optional)***:
-        TODO
+If true, the associated joint values will be set to the initial conditions with an equality constraint

 * ***[vector/list of ints] dofs_fixed (optional)***:
         Indices corresponding to any degrees of freedom that you want to have remain in the same position the entire trajectory.
+These will be set to the initial conditions with an equality constraint

+* ***[sco::ModelType] convex_solver (optional)***:
+    This specifies the solver to use.
+If unspecified, the included BPMPD solver will be used.

+* ***[bool] use_time ***:
+    If true, TrajOpt adds a column to represent (1/dt).
+This must be set to true if any of the costs/constraints are set to use time.

+* ***[double] dt_upper_limit (optional)***:
+    This is the upper limit of 1/dt values allowed.
+Note this value is 1/dt ***NOT*** dt.

+* ***[double] dt_lower_limit (optional)***:
+    This is the lower limit of 1/dt values allowed.
+Note this value is 1/dt ***NOT*** dt.

 ### 2. Init Info

-Information detailing what initial trajectory Trajopt should start from.
+The init_info section of the pci contains information detailing the initial trajectory Trajopt should start from.

 * ***[InitInfo::Type] type***:
         The type of initialization.
-These only do anything if you are constructing the problem from Json, but you can still assign it if you feel like it.
 Valid values are:

     * ***STATIONARY***: Initializes the entire trajectory to the current joint states of the robot.
 No data is needed.
     * ***GIVEN_TRAJ***:
         You provide the entire initial trajectory in the **data** member
-*    ***STRAIGHT_LINE***:
+*    ***JOINT_INTERPOLATED***:
         You provide an **endpoint** member for the initial trajectory.
 The trajectory is the joint interpolated between the current state and the endpoint.

 * ***[TrajArray] data***: